 The Bioinformatics Core provides bioinformatics consultation, training, and resource development.
 It also supports the high-performance computing resources of the Computational Biology Center.

-The Biostatistics Core serves investigators through collaborative research, general consulting, grant preparation support, eduction, data management, and computing.
+The Biostatistics Core serves investigators through collaborative research, general consulting, grant preparation support, education, data management, and computing.

 The Electron Microscopy Core prepares, visualizes, and photographs research specimens for investigators.